AWattNY/shortlyCF/README.md

 ## Running the tests

-Open a seperate tab and run
+To run automated Mocha tests, open a seperate tab and run
 ```
 $ npm test
 ```